ekiraya/In_depth_osTicket_Installation/README.md

 <p> Importantly, we can not only observe this code.
 We can actually modify it to turn our self-hosted webpage into a totally different webpage.
 And that is exactly what we will be doing to install osTicket</p>

 <h3>PHP configurartion</h3>
 <p> PHP is a programming language primarily used in webpage development.
-It is also the language that osTicket is programmed in; thus, we must install it and configure our iis server to use it before we can use osTicket</p>
+It is also the language that osTicket is programmed in; thus, we must install it and configure our IIS server to use it before we can use osTicket</p>

 <p>To install PHP, we first have to extract the <code>php zip</code>, which contains all the files necessary for the language to be used</p>
 <img src="https://i.imgur.com/HHmJDkN.png"  height="25%" width="25%"/>